dbca-wa/wastd/docs/data_curators.rst

 Section "Condition of occurrence":

 * Single group.
 [N]
-* Percentage of occurrence being rated on the Bush Forever scale as:
+* Percentage of occurrence being rated on the Bush Forever scale as Decimal(2,0):

   * Pristine
   * Excellent